 Development of man made objects out of natural and human resources is in continuation of expression a

 universal human activity.
-Molding an object, it aims at an improvement in realization of human potential.
+Molding an object, it aims at an advancement in realization of human potential.

-It is initiated by spiritual, mental, psychological, emotional, biological and bio-mechanical forces in combi-
+It is initiated by spiritual, mental, psychological, emotional, biological and bio-mechanical forces in com-

 3n1) Goal orientation centers on the desired object for in depth attention.